 In today’s cricket application, imitation has been substituted by imitation to some extent.
 After watching Alan Knott on Indian grounds in 1972, one saw wicketkeepers copying his mannerisms, little realizing that they had no use for them; we as Indians are naturally far more supple.

 Alan Knott in particular, is prone to stiffness; hence, he keeps limbering up to keep himself flexible.
 The bat-pad technique was also needlessly copied by some of our batsmen.
-In England, it was modified by some top-class batsmen to counter the spinners off the wickets, since they did not read the spinners at the time of delivery.
+In England, it was modified by some top-class batsmen to counter the spinners since they did not read the spinners at the time of delivery.
 Even then, the pad was, at best, the second line of defense.
-The bat must precede the pad in your play at all times, the same thing with tracksuits.
+The bat must precede the pad in your play at all times, the same is true with tracksuits.

 They are used extensively abroad by players not only to keep themselves warm but also to keep their laundry expenses low.
 In our country, they have little use, at least on the first count, yet some of our players ape this practice.
 Personally, I think a tracksuit on a cricket field is certainly incongruous.